-ID was the ﬁrst design school in the US to create a doctor of philosophy (PhD) in design program, and it continues to have the largest doctoral program in design.
-The PhD in design is a research program for those who wish to teach or conduct fundamental research in the field of design.
-The program culminates with a dissertation that extends the body of knowledge about design theory and process.
-Much of our faculty and students’ research work is funded through a variety of grant and fellowship programs.
+IIT Institute of Design was the ﬁrst design school in the US to create a doctor of philosophy (PhD) in design, and it continues to have the largest doctoral program in design.
+Our PhD is a program for those who wish to teach or conduct fundamental research in the field of design.
+Students who have earned their PhD degree have gone on to lead design programs at other universities, teach, consult, and guide global corporations in their pursuit of innovation and value.

 |Students per PhD advising faculty||2-5|

 |PhD degree granted since program’s inception in 1992||23|

 |PhD alumni working in major corporations||25%|

 |Carlos Teixeira, Associate Professor

 Course work includes credit hours transferable from the Master’s program (32 credit hours maximum).
 Classes include full- or half-semester courses selected from the university’s course oﬀerings to complement objectives of the student’s program.
 They include 15 credit hours of required courses and 12 credit hours of elective courses (determined in consultation with advisor).
 Most course work credits are earned within the ﬁrst three terms of enrollment.

 The research component starts small and grows as the student progresses through his or her candidacy.
 The dissertation created from this work is intended to create a substantial and original contribution to design knowledge.
 Typically, 12 credits are earned over the ﬁrst three terms; the remainder is earned over, at minimum, three additional terms.

 - 107 credit hours (32 Masters, 27 course work, 48 research)